apache/hbase-filesystem/hbase-oss/README.md

 ## Storage Implementations

-Currently HBOSS is primarily designed for and exclusively tested with Hadoop's s3a client against Amazon S3.
-S3Guard must be enabled.
-Both this requirement and the use of an external data store for locking have serious implications if any other client accesses the same data.
+Currently HBOSS is primarily designed for and exclusively tested with Hadoop's s3a client against Amazon S3. *S3Guard must be enabled, which is available in Hadoop 2.9.0, 3.0.0, and higher*.

+Both the use of S3Guard and Zookeeper for locking (i.e. Zookeeper) have implications for other clients that are not configured to share the same metadata store and Zookeeper ensemble.
+Ideally, all clients should be have the same configuration in these respects.
+Read-only clients may not share these resources with the HBase processes, but they will not have the added safety provided by these features.
+Clients that do not share these resources and modify data can compromise the correctness of HBase.

-In theory, HBOSS could also work well with Google's cloud storage client (gs) or other object storage clients.
+In theory, HBOSS could also work well with Google's cloud storage client (gs) or other object storage clients, but this has not been tested.

 ## FileSystem Instantiation